mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 :::info
 If you're using the experimental `CssVarsProvider` API, replace it with `ThemeProvider`.
-All the features that were included in `CssVarsProvider` are now available in `ThemeProvider`.
+All features that were previously available to the `CssVarsProvider` are now available with the `ThemeProvider`.
 :::

 ## Light and dark modes